 TABLE OF CONTENTS

-Checklist of Items to Do and Bring for Legal Cohabitation or Marriage Purpose
+Family Reunion Checklist – Items to Do and Bring for Legal Cohabitation or Marriage

-Are you moving to Belgium to be with your loved ones?
+Are you moving to Belgium to be with your loved ones for a family reunion?
 Be it for marriage or legal cohabitation, relocating overseas is always an extremely stressful affair for anyone.
 This checklist for moving to Belgium will help to lower your stress mentally.

 The online checklist is my precious baby for the past three months before coming to Belgium.
 I have deleted quite a number of items.
 So far, being an organised person, I have not forgotten to bring any document with me to Belgium.
 Other than the relevant documents to bring, you may find some other reminders useful and applicable to you.

-If you like to print out or save the online checklist for moving to Belgium, you can download the copy in Excel (Window) or Numbers (MacOS) format which I have uploaded to Google Drive.
+If you like to print out or save the online checklist for moving to Belgium, you can download the copy in Excel (Window) format which I have uploaded to Google Drive.
 That is without the introduction text and explanations below.
 It is simply a checklist.
 You can make changes to the checklist to customise into your own.
-In return, kindly give me a “Like” please.
 I appreciate the fact that my checklist for moving to Belgium is helpful to you! 🙂

 PS: If there is a compatibility issue with the checklist and you are not able to see or download, please leave me a comment below.